 An experienced junior who specialises in immigration, nationality and asylum law as well as in international human rights law.

-Stuart’s practice has encompassed all aspects of asylum, nationality and immigration work, from acting in appeals before the Tribunals and the Court of Appeal in addition to applications for Judicial Review.
+Stuart’s practice has encompassed all aspects of asylum, nationality, and immigration work, both in an advisory capacity and from acting in appeals before the Tribunals and the Court of Appeal in addition to applications for Judicial Review.

-Currently, he has particular expertise in deprivation of citizenship, criminal deportation, asylum claims, other human rights appeals.
+Stuart has particular expertise in litigation arising from deprivation of citizenship, criminal deportation, asylum claims, and other human rights claims.

-Before joining No5, Stuart spent almost twenty years as in-house counsel where in additionally, he also developed expertise in many aspects of business immigration
+Before joining No5, Stuart spent almost twenty years as in-house counsel in a solicitor’s practice where he advised on a wide range of immigration applications.
+Additionally, he has developed expertise in many aspects of business immigration, including applications for sponsor licenses, challenges to sponsor license application refusals and revocations of licenses.

 Stuart has been appointed as a trial observer by NGOs such as the International Commission of Jurists, the Kurdish Human Rights Project and the Bar Human Rights Committee.